-In 1997, Cash was diagnosed with a rare nerve disease called Shy-Drager syndrome, that has no known cause and no effective treatment.
-However, this was most likely an incorrect diagnosis because in his early fifties, he was diagnosed with diabetes, a disease that routinely damages nerves.
-His diabetes was out of control and his diet, excess weight, lack of exercise, smoking, alcohol, drugs and almost everything else he did made it worse.
+In 1997, Cash was diagnosed with a rare nerve disease called Multiple System Atrophy (MSA), that has no known cause and no effective treatment.
+He was also diagnosed with diabetes, a disease that routinely damages nerves.
+His diabetes was out of control and his diet, excess weight, lack of exercise, smoking, alcohol, drugs and almost everything else he did caused more nerve damage.

-Later he was diagnosed, most likely incorrectly, as having Parkinson's disease because his hands shook, he was unsteady on his feet and his thought process was slowing down.
-It is far more likely that he did not have Parkinson's disease.
-All of these symptoms can be caused by diabetes, which can damage every nerve in your body including your brain.
+Later he was diagnosed as having Parkinson’s disease because his hands shook, he was unsteady on his feet and his thought process was slowing down.
+All of these symptoms can be caused by Multiple System Atrophy, which is sometimes described as a rare type of Parkinson’s disease.
 At age 71, he was an invalid.
 The nerves in his legs were so badly damaged that he was unable to walk and he had to use a wheelchair to get around.
 He wore leg braces and had to be fitted with special shoes.
-He was hospitalized several times for pneumonia caused by his years of heavy smoking.
+He was hospitalized several times for pneumonia.

-On July 12, 2003, less than four months after the death of his wife, he was hospitalized at Baptist Hospital in Nashville and died of heart, lung and kidney failure from his out-of-control diabetes.
-His premature death was the result of a lifestyle that broke almost every known rule for living healthfully.
+On July 12, 2003, less than four months after the death of his wife, he was hospitalized at Baptist Hospital in Nashville and died of heart, lung and kidney failure from MSA and diabetes.

 Excess Fat in the Liver Causes Diabetes